This is a past event. Its details are archived for historical purposes.

 Friday, February 11, 2022 at 3:00pm to 4:15pmVirtual Event

-As part of the Spring 2022 Sociology Colloquium, the Department of Sociology invites you to attend the virtual lecture Black in White Space by author and guest speaker Elijah Anderson hosted by Erin York Cornwell.
+As part of the Spring 2022 Sociology Colloquium, the Department of Sociology invites the Cornell Community to attend the virtual lecture Black in White Space by author and guest speaker Elijah Anderson, Sterling Professor of Sociology and of African American Studies at Yale University.

 Since the end of the civil rights movement, large numbers of Black people have made their way into settings previously occupied only by whites, though their reception has been mixed.
 Overwhelmingly white neighborhoods, schools, workplaces, restaurants, and other public spaces remain.
 Blacks perceive such settings as “the white space,” which they often consider to be informally “off limits” for people like them.
 Meanwhile, despite the growth of an enormous Black middle class, many whites assume that the natural Black space is that destitute and fearsome locality so commonly featured in the public media, including popular books, music and videos, and the TV news—the iconic ghetto.
 White people typically avoid Black space, but Black people are required to navigate the white space as a condition of their existence.